LiteHttpd/LiteHttpd/docs/en-US.md

 <div STYLE="page-break-after: always;"></div>

 ## 9 CI/CD Pipeline

-LiteHttpd uses [GitHub Actions][GitHub Actions] to set up its CI/CD pipeline, which is divided into two parts: [Build](https://github.com/LiteHttpd/LiteHttpd/actions/workflows/build-artifacts.yml) and [Release](https://github.com/LiteHttpd/LiteHttpd/actions/workflows/upload-release.yml).
+LiteHttpd uses [GitHub Actions] to set up its CI/CD pipeline, which is divided into two parts: [Build](https://github.com/LiteHttpd/LiteHttpd/actions/workflows/build-artifacts.yml) and [Release](https://github.com/LiteHttpd/LiteHttpd/actions/workflows/upload-release.yml).

 ### Build Pipeline
 The build pipeline is triggered when a new push to the [main branch](https://github.com/LiteHttpd/LiteHttpd/tree/main) or a new pull request (PR) is made to the remote repository.
 The build pipeline includes the following steps:

 1. Prebuild vcpkg packages and generate package caches on both Windows and Linux platforms.
 2. Build the LiteHttpd program and its official modules on both Windows and Linux platforms.
 3. Clean up temporary files generated during the build process.
-4. Sign the LiteHttpd program and official modules with [Sigstore][Sigstore].
+4. Sign the LiteHttpd program and official modules with [Sigstore].
 5. Package the build results and store them as artifacts.

 ![Build Pipeline](ci-build.jpeg)

 ### Release Pipeline
 The release pipeline is triggered when a new tag is created in the repository.
 The release pipeline includes the following steps:

 1. Execute the build pipeline.
 2. Create a new release.